CatalinGheorghiu/Eiffage/README.md

     Typically, you may use a web server such as Apache or Nginx to serve your Laravel applications.
 If you  would like to use PHP's built-in development server, you may use the serve Artisan command:

         php artisan serve

+By default the HTTP-server will listen to port 8000.
 </p>